 7. Annual Housecleaning

 - Make doormats welcoming.
 Shake 'em, wash 'em, swat 'em with a broom.
 Give them the most robust buffing treatment they can take.
 They're your front line against tracked-in dirt, so keep them fresh enough to function at peak efficiency.

 - Inspect the chimney.
 Have the chimney inspected for creosote buildup and cleaned, if needed, at least once every couple of years.

 - Vacuum ducts.
-Vacuum heating vents and ducts (including toe-kick floor heaters) to keep air circulating freely and to save energy.
+Vacuum heating vents and ducts (including toe-kick floor heaters) keep air circulating freely and save energy.

 - Sweep up.
 Prevent roof leaks and expensive repairs by sweeping leaves and debris from your roof.